ahp-electronics/xc-firmware/README.md

-# Intensity correlator for Cyclone2 FPGAs
+# XC8 Intensity correlator firmware

 #### This repository contains code of the XC8 series correlators